aalavicena/avicena-pages/content/papers/template-paper.md

 ---
-title: "Living with elephants: Deep learning models performance in examining Asian elephant (Elephas maximus) sounds from Sri Lanka and Malaysia with considerations for application"
+title: "The Use of Bioacoustics in Biodiversity Monitoring and Wildlife Conservation in Panti Forest Reserve, Johor"
-weight: 2
+weight: 4
-author: "**Avicena, NR**; Loo, YY; Maul, T; _et al._, Biological Conservation"
+author: "Loo, YY; **Avicena, NR**; Thong, N; _et al._, Malaysian Forester"
-date: 2025-09-01
+date: 2025-01-01

-description: "We developed a novel approach to detect elephant sounds using convolutional neural network.
-Our model achieved 95% accuracy and can be used across different landscapes."
+description: "We explored the efficacy of bioacoustics paired with deep learning and soundscape analysis methods for biodiversity monitoring.
+This paper was part of the series: Biodiversity Expedition in Panti Forest Reserve, Forestry Department of Malaysia."
-summary: "We developed a novel approach to detect elephant sounds using convolutional neural network.
-Our model achieved 95% accuracy and can be used across different landscapes."
+summary: "We explored the efficacy of bioacoustics paired with deep learning and soundscape analysis methods for biodiversity monitoring.
+This paper was part of the series: Biodiversity Expedition in Panti Forest Reserve, Forestry Department of Malaysia."

 ---